 Description: Students research plant life and its positive effects on the environment.
 Students raise money to plant trees in various communities through Tree People.

 Seventh Grade: Theme – Medical Assistance

-Description: Students learn about the difficulties experienced by children born with cleft palates, research the effective and relatively inexpensive solution provided by cleft palate surgery.
-Students raise money to provide surgeries for children in other parts of the world, by contributing to the Smile Train.
+Description: Students learn about the difficulties experienced by children born with spinal complications, research the effective solutions provided by spinal surgery.
+Students raise money and promote awareness for children who need these surgeries in other parts of the world, by contributing to Stand Tall International.

 Eighth Grade: Theme – Human Rights

 Description: Students examine the negative effects of racism, hatred, and anti-Semitism throughout history.